How to create a new task?

 Option 5: Add a task by voice input.

-Click the microphone button in the bottom-right corner, then tap and hold the "Hold to Talk" button to speak.
+Long press the "+" button in the bottom-right corner, then hold to speak.
 If you state a date and time, TickTick will schedule your new task for that same date and time.

 Option 6: Add a task by "note to self" voice command with Google Now.